kelvinkemper/SimpleCalculator/README.md

 # SimpleCalculator
-Calculator made with JavaFX which includes a GUI
+Calculator made with JavaFX
+GUI made with SceneBuilder